BUEC500C1/twitter-summarizer-rest-service-zhou-1/FlaskProj/README.md

 ```

 # Flask-RESTful
 Flask-RESTful is an extension for Flask that adds support for quickly building REST APIs.
 It is a lightweight abstraction that works with your existing ORM/libraries.

+## Install Flask-RESTful
 Install Flask-RESTful with pip
 ```
 pip install flask-restful
 ```

+## How to run file with Flask-RESTful